Child Protection Order Types in Queensland and Permanency Options Explained

 Temporary Assessment Order (TAO)

 A Temporary Assessment Order is issued when the Department needs time to assess a child's situation and cannot safely do so without temporarily removing the child from their home.
-A TAO lasts up to three days and can be extended once for a further three days.
-Children subject to a TAO are typically placed with emergency foster carers while the assessment is conducted.
+Children subject to a TAO may be placed with emergency foster carers while the assessment is conducted.

 TAOs are relatively rare as a formal order — most emergency placements in Queensland proceed without them under other provisions — but they represent the most acute entry point into the out-of-home care system.